SouvickMazumdar/Project_IDEAS_CO21/README.md

 ## Code Overview

-### `zauba.py` and `tofler.py`
+### `screener.py`, `zauba.py` and `tofler.py`

-These files contain the Selenium-based scraping functions for Zauba and Tofler.
+These files contain the Selenium-based scraping functions for Screener, Zauba and Tofler.
 Each script performs the following actions:
-- **Open the Target Website**: Navigates to the specified page on Zauba or Tofler.
+- **Open the Target Website**: Navigates to the specified page on Screener, Zauba or Tofler.
 - **Extract Data**: Locates and extracts relevant business data using Selenium selectors.
 - **Store Data**: Stores the data in a structured format (e.g., a list or pandas DataFrame) for easy access.